 Salt Awareness Week is an important public health campaign that highlights the damaging effect of a high-sodium diet.
-It urges the food industry to play a more active role in supporting the public in reducing the amount of salt in their diets.
+Taking place between May 15th – May 21st, the week is to raise awareness of urging the food industry to play a more active role in supporting the public in reducing the amount of salt in their diets.

 The human body needs sodium for normal muscle and nerve function.
 It helps cells and organs to work properly by regulating blood pressure, supporting muscular contraction, and keeping nerve impulses running smoothly.
 It is also one of the electrolytes responsible for maintaining a healthy balance of fluids in the body.
 However, consuming too much sodium can cause high blood pressure, which in turn can lead to other health issues such as heart disease, stroke and kidney failure.

-When we think of foods that are high in sodium, we are normally drawn to foods where we can taste the salt.
+When we think of foods that are high in sodium, we are normally drawn to foods where we can taste the salt or that we consider ourselves adding salt to, such as savoury dishes.
 Unfortunately, this is where the confusion starts as not all sodium in food comes from salt alone.

 In the food industry, the interchangeable use of the terms ‘salt’ and ‘sodium’ can be misleading, with many people treating them as the same thing.
 There are however some important differences.
 In simple terms, sodium is a chemical element found in many compounds including, but not limited to, table salt, a combination of sodium (40%) and chlorine (60%).